hasn0life/uos-ulisp-tdeck/README.md

 ### Directory
 (returns `'path`)

 The directory app lets you select files on the SD card.
 You can navigate with the trackball, left and right let you access and leave folders. `Enter` pushes the selected file as a result and brings you back to the window manager.
-Pressing `n` lets you create a new file, `f` lets you create a new folder.
+Pressing `n` lets you create a new file, `f` lets you create a new folder. 'r' lets you rename the selected file.
 The `delete` key deletes the selected folder.
 Note that folders with files inside them can't be deleted, you have to delete all the files inside first.

 ### Text Editor
-(takes `'path`, `'text`, or `'lines`, should return `'lines` but doesnt yet)
+(takes `'path`, `'text`, `'symbol` or `'lines`, should return `'lines` but doesnt yet)

 Lets you edit text.
 The trackball moves the cursor, holding the touchscreen lets you move the cursor accross more characters.
 Typing on the keyboard inserts the characters you typed. `enter` creates a new line, and `delete` deletes character. `Touchscreen + s` saves the text to the currently opened file (it also crashes if we havent selected a file rn).
+If a symbol is open `Touhscreen + s` binds the symbol.

 ### Function Browser
 (returns `'symbol`)